 Available left handed in Appetite Burst and November Burst finishes.

-Gibson Slash J-45 Acoustic
+Gibson Slash Victoria

 Gibson Tony Iommi SG Special Left Handed